-Manuscripts involving human research must be approved by the specific ethics committee and comply with the Declaration of Helsinki.
-Authors should state that the article hasobtained the consent from the participants and detail the information of ethics committee, including the name and the reference number if any.
+Manuscripts involving human research must be approved by the specific ethics committee or comply with the Declaration of Helsinki.
+Authors should state that the article has obtained the consent from the participants and detail the information of ethics committee, including the name and the reference number if any.